toralf/tinderbox/README.md

 "STOP" can be used instead "INFO" to stop the image at that point.

-### misc
+### mis
-The script *insert_pkgs.sh* adds periodically new or change ebuilds on top of arbitrary package lists. *retest.sh* is used to undo any image specific changes of given package(s) to portage files before emergeing them again.
-And finally *logcheck.sh* is a helper to notify about non-empty log file(s).
+The script *update_backlog.sh* mixes repository updates into the backlog of each image. *retest.sh* is used to undo any package specific changes to portage files and schedule an emerge of the package afterwards. *logcheck.sh* is a helper to notify about non-empty log file(s).

 ## installation
 Create the user *tinderbox*: